georgexyz19/georgexyz.com/content/posts/django-messages.md

 ### Cookies and Sessions

-The discussion of the messages app has already became convoluted, and it will become even more complicated when we examine how Cookies and Sessions work.
+The discussion of the messages app has already became convoluted, and it will become even more complicated when we examine how cookies and sessions work.
-I will have a general dicussion on Cookies and Sessions and stop here.
+I will have a general dicussion on cookies and sessions and stop here.
 It will be in another post to have a detailed discussion of those topics.

 Internet cookies is "a small piece of data sent from a web server and stored on the user's computer".
 The
 [wikipedia http cookie page](https://en.wikipedia.org/wiki/HTTP_cookie) provides a good overview of the topic.
-The cookie information is sent via the http header, which may have a size limit.
+The cookie information is sent via the http header, which usually has a size limit.
 The session cookie contains a unique session id, and the infomation is saved in server database.
 Django web framework also comes with a sessions contrib app.
 Here is the link to the